#408: Hatch: A Modern Python Workflow Transcript

 13:22 So I've had that happen a few times.

-14:03 It gets, it would get you a version of Python you asked for plus the libraries.
+14:03 It would get you a version of Python you asked for plus the libraries.

-14:07 You know, I think rustup was one of the, the things that was brought up there.
+14:07 You know, I think RustUp was one of the things that was brought up there, right?

-14:14 So for people who don't know rustup, it's an installer for system for basically setting up a rust environment for doing rust.
+14:14 So for people who don't know RustUp, it's an installer for basically setting up a Rust environment

 14:36 How would that work?

-15:30 But in both cases, they live outside of Python.
+15:29 But in both cases, they live outside of the Python.

 15:32 Interesting.